 Also known as the Australian Cattle Dog, Blue Heelers are vibrant dogs with a pleasant curiosity for life.
-Always full of energy, these heelers have some of the best work ethics in the dogdom.
-But are they intelligent workers?
+Always full of energy, these heelers have some of the best work ethics in the canine kingdom.
+But are they intelligent working dogs?

-So, are Blue Heelers smart?
-As the 10th smartest dog breed for obedience & working intelligence, Blue Heelers are highly intelligent dogs.
-They’re great with obedience, but they really shine with instinctive intelligence as arguably the world’s best cattle herding dog.
-They’re not just hard workers, but smart workers too!
+Blue Heelers, also known as the Australian Cattle dog, is the 10th smartest dog breed for obedience & working intelligence.
+Not only are they extremely quick at learning commands, but they also have superb instinctive intelligence as they’re arguably the best cattle-herding dog.
+They’re not just hard workers, but also smart workers.

-Unlike most dog breeds, Blue Heelers are in the top group for multiple dimensions of canine intelligence.
-Let’s further explore what actually make these dogs so intelligent.
+Unlike most dog breeds, Blue Heelers are in the top-of-the-class for all 3 aspects of dog intelligence.
+In fact, few dog breeds can claim the same.
+Let’s further dive into how we measure a Blue Heeler’s IQ and what actually makes them so intelligent.

 RECOMMENDED: The 100 Smartest Dog Breeds

 There are a multitude of ways to measure a dog’s intelligence.
-However, there’s only one method (so far) to objectively measure a dog’s IQ.
+However, there’s only one method (so far) to objectively measure one dimension of canine intelligence.
+This dimension is called “obedience and working intelligence.”

 The current list of smartest dog breeds was developed by a pHD and canine psychologist named Stanley Coren.
-In his research, he received the help of 199 obedience trial judges from the AKC and CKC.
+He’s responsible for coining the term obedience and working intelligence, along with developing a criteria for measuring it.

 Coren’s Dog Intelligence Criteria

-Coren had the obedience judges assess and evaluate as many dog breeds based off the criteria he developed.
+In his trials, Coren received the help of 199 obedience trial judges from the AKC and CKC.
+He had the obedience judges assess and evaluate as many dog breeds based off the criteria he developed.
 Here’s what his criteria was based on:

 - The number of repetitions the dog needed to learn a new command.
 As you may have guessed, fewer repetitions meant a smarter dog breed.